yorek/azure-script/README.md

 and all subsequent command will use that location, if not explicity overridden in the command itself. **Same logic can be applied to any resource that depend on other resource.** Storage accounts for example, or VPNs.

 ## Language
 The language has been created so that you can reuse everything you already know from AZ CLI.
-For example to create a storage account with AZ CLI you would type something like
+For example to create a storage account, an event hub that uses it and the related consumer group, with AZ CLI you would type something like

 ```
 az group create -n 'dmk1' -l 'eastus'